 One of the primary services offered by Experian is a free credit monitoring service.
 It does not require any of your credit card details during sign-up and comes with a number of really useful features that are not dissimilar to what the premium Experian plans have to offer.

-The service does not regularly do dark web scans.
-However, you are provided a one-time dark web surveillance report though when you sign up.
-It includes a search in more than 600,000 web pages for your email address, phone number, and social security number.
+The service does not regularly conduct dark web scans but does provide a one-time dark web surveillance report when you sign up that includes a search of more than 600,000 web pages for your email address, phone number, and social security number.

-For further protection from fraud, you also get a notification from Experian in case of a hard inquiry.
-This takes place when someone processes a loan application under your name.
-The first thing that needs to be done is to request for your credit score along with a hard copy of your credit report for assessment.
-If you did not make the request, then you should be wary that someone is trying to use your name to take out credit.
-You will also be alerted whenever a new credit card account or loan is activated under your name.
-This notification is sent on an immediate basis, so you can do something about it right away.
+For further protection from fraud, you also receive a notification in case of a hard inquiry - this takes place when someone processes a loan application under your name.
+You will also be alerted whenever a new credit card account or loan is activated under your name, with the notification sent on an immediate basis, so you can do something about it right away.

-This credit monitoring service also communicates to you about certain conditions that negatively impact your credit score.
-These include high balances on your credit card and missing out on your payments.
+Experian also communicates to you about certain conditions that could negatively impact your credit score, including high balances on your credit card and missing out on your payments.
 A credit card balance exceeding around 30% of the limit can have a bad effect on your credit score.
 A missed payment also ruins an otherwise healthy score.

-Trilegian Corporation from Connecticut has a wide array of products and services pertaining to consumer protection, entertainment, health, shopping, and travel.
-Its offer in the arena of credit monitoring and reporting is PrivacyGuard.
-There are actually three plans available from PrivacyGuard.
-The Credit Protection plan is all about credit scores, monitoring, and reporting.
-The ID Protection plan is focused on identity monitoring and protection.
-The third Total Protection plan is a combination of the two.
+PrivacyGuard offers three plans - the Credit Protection plan is all about credit scores, monitoring, and reporting, the ID Protection plan is focused on identity monitoring and protection, and the Total Protection plan is a combination of the two.

-It is a bit more expensive than some of its competitors.
-However, PrivacyGuard has quite an extensive coverage that makes the cost worth it.
+Although a bit more expensive than some of its competitors, PrivacyGuard does offer extensive coverage that makes the cost worth it.
 Based on the plan that you take, you get credit score updates and reports every month plus notifications on new information from all the three main credit bureaus; Experian, Equifax, and TransUnion.

-New members who wish to try out the services of PrivacyGuard can do so for a very minimal fee.
-This is available for the first 14 days of using the service.
+New members who wish to try out the services of PrivacyGuard can do so for a $1 fee, which provides 14 days of using the service.
 Once this trial period is used up, one can then choose between the different plans.

 PrivacyGuard’s Credit Protection Plan offers a number of credit information and tools such as a calculator for an automobile loan, fixed mortgage, and home budgeting.
 You also get access to a Credit Score Simulator to help you understand more easily how your actions like adding credit or closing a credit card account influence your credit score.